blazium-engine/blazium-docs/about/system_requirements.rst

     Vulkan drivers for these Windows versions are known to have issues with memory leaks.
-As a result, it's recommended to stick to the Compatibility renderer when running Godot on a Windows version older than 10.
+As a result, it's recommended to stick to the Compatibility renderer when running Blazium on a Windows version older than 10.

 Mobile device (smartphone/tablet) - Minimum
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~